 What is Frontotemporal dementia

-Frontotemporal dementia (FTD) is a rarer form of dementia.
-It is thought to account for fewer than one in 20 of all dementia cases..
-It commonly affects people between the ages of 45 and 64.
-However, FTD can affect people younger and older than this.
+Dementia is caused by different diseases that affect the brain.
+Frontotemporal dementia, also known as FTD, is a rarer type of dementia.
+It is thought to account for less than one in 20 of all dementia cases.
+It typically affects people between the ages of 45 and 64.
+However, FTD can affect people younger or older than this.

-- Progressive non-fluent aphasia - aphasia is a language disorder where people have problems speaking and writing
+- Progressive non-fluent aphasia - aphasia is where people have problems speaking and writing.

-You can find out more about semantic dementia and progressive non fluent aphasia on our ‘What is primary progressive aphasia?’ page.
+You can find out more about semantic dementia and progressive non fluent aphasia on our primary progressive aphasia pages here.

 What is Frontotemporal dementia?